 If you think about what cauliflower is replacing (e.g., things like pizza crust, potato, rice, pasta, etc.), those are usually bland foods.
 For example, the flavor of macaroni and cheese doesn’t come from the pasta, it comes from the cheese sauce!
 The pasta is just there as a vehicle for that cheesy deliciousness.

-This keto Cauliflower Potato Salad is a delicious low carb spin on a classic with a similar flavor profile.
+Pro Tip: This keto Cauliflower Potato Salad is a delicious low carb spin on a classic potato salad, and it has a similar flavor profile.
 It’ll satisfy keto and non-keto eaters alike!